 Common Ground brings together all of the Christian Ministries for New Student Days events and special activities including opening picnic, retreats, service and fun fellowship events over the course of the year.

 Weaver Chapel Association (WCA)

 Weaver Chapel Association members grow in Christ through a weekly discussion group on every day faith topics; through retreats each semester; through fellowship events such as movie nights or Young's Run; and through service in community and on campus.
 Meets 8:30 P.M. on Monday nights in the Chapel Activity Room, Weaver Chapel.
 Come and join us for this low-key time of faith discussions where everyone is welcome wherever you are on your faith journey!
 Pastor Rachel Tune advises WCA.

 Athletes for Christ (AFC)

 Looking for a way to connect your faith and your love of athletics?
 Athletes for Christ (AFC), a ministry of Athletes in Action and Campus Crusade for Christ, focuses on presenting Jesus Christ as Savior and Lord to athletes, coaches, and all whom they influence.
 The organization bases its teaching on the Bible, and is spiritually nurturing, athletically-focused, and most of all, Christ-centered.
 Meets Monday nights at 7:15 pm, Blair Hall.

-CRU is a student-led ministry of Campus Crusade for Christ whose focus is to know Christ and make Him known at Wittenberg and throughout the world.
-CRU meets Thursday nights at 9 pm in Founders.
-CRU also has a small group Bible Studies, opportunities for one-on-one mentoring, and through Campus Crusade for Christ, opportunities for fellowship and service with other campuses.
+Cru is a student-led ministry whose focus is to know Christ and make Him known at Wittenberg and throughout the world.
+Cru meets Thursday nights at 8:30 pm in Kissell Auditorium (Koch Hall).
+Cru also has a small group Bible Studies, opportunities for one-on-one mentoring, retreats, and opportunities for fellowship and service with other campuses.

 IMANI Gospel Choir